konnyoung/kennyy/README.md

 Kennyy is a 'opun sosu' multilingual Discord music bot built with `discord.py`, Wavelink, and Lavalink.
 It delivers reliable playback and a polished slash-command experience with advanced features and extensive language support.

 ## Feature Highlights
-- **Seamless music playback** with queue controls, filters, search, and Lavalink-powered lyrics (including live sync when timed data is available).
+- **Seamless music playback** with queue controls, filters, search, and LRCLIB-powered lyrics (including live sync when timed data is available).
 - **Autocomplete search** with aggressive timeouts to avoid Discord "Unknown interaction" errors.
 - **Automatic channel-status** presence updates, lonely-listener auto-pause, and configurable loop/shuffle modes.
 - **Persistent guild preferences** for language and bot presence stored in MongoDB.